rayhog/aviator-jekyll-template/_documentation/tql1.04.md

 description:

 content_markdown: |-
-  You create queries by using the Technopedia query language (TQL), which you use with the TQL endpoint to retrieve data from the Technopedia database. <br>
+  The Technopedia query language (TQL) is the language that you uset to make requests and retrieve data from the Technopedia database by sending the TQL queries to the `/tql` endpoint.
   <br>
-  TQL is the graph-query language that you use to query the Technopedia database.
   TQL is a declarative query language that allows you to specify the data you want to retrieve by using the query language to query nodes, relationships, and attributes in the Technopedia database.